-Starting on the Campus Solutions page this is the trail to get to the change major form.
-That form has an option to add or change an advisor.
+Starting on the Campus Solutions page, use this trail to get to the change major form, which has an option to add or change an advisor.

 Main Menu > RIC Custom Applications > RIC Academic Departments > Use > Change Major Request Form

 On the Campus Solutions page you can use the drop-down menu at the top or you can use the list.